Non-Academic Careers

 Research job applications can be more time consuming and focused than a general industry job; thus you should focus on a targeted strategy that emphasizes the quality of your application over the quantity of applications.

-Another approach to policy work is through conducting research into individual programs within these think tanks.
-For example, if you are interested in urban renewal and issues related to cities, the Brookings Institution has a well-recognized Metropolitan Policy Program.
+Another approach to policy work is researching individual programs within these think tanks.
+For example, if you are interested in urban renewal and issues related to cities, the Brookings Institution has a well-recognized Metropolitan Policy Program as well as a robust job board.
 Conversely, if you are interested in contributing to a particular subject, there are certain think tanks that only focus on a particular subject or area.
 If you are interested in democracy promotion abroad, consider opportunities at places such as the National Democratic Institute or the International Republican Institute.
 In addition, if your passion is poverty alleviation, consider working for MIT’s Abdul Latif Jameel Poverty Action Lab (JPAL).

 If you are passionate about higher education, and you prefer to advance it by enhancing students' university experiences, a position within a university’s administration will likely benefit you.
 University administration jobs exist in a variety of fields.
 Typically, there are two types of job tracks in the university administration setting: academic affairs and student affairs.
 Student affairs positions refer to anything that is part of the student-facing side, such as jobs in student health, admissions, multicultural centers, and resource centers.
 Academic affairs include jobs such as academic coordinators, research centers, and faculty senate support roles.
 All of these positions are critical to ensure the university experience is wholesome for students.
 Sites in which you can begin your search for university administration jobs include: